Back to Blog

 Verify the UDP port is reachable — the firewall must accept incoming WireGuard packets.
 Check the input chain has an accept rule for your port:

-ROUTEROSCheck Firewall Input Rules
+Check Firewall Input Rules routeros

 # List input rules that match your WireGuard port